munaffazlani/react-training-blog/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ### Reducer in code

+Create a separate folder for reducer, make a simple js file and name it anything.

-Reducer is also a Function which will accept two things in the argument.
+Reducer is just a Function which will accept two things in the argument.
 First thing is your initial state.
 And another thing is all your action functions.

 You will have to pass down the initial state as state = initialState.